Rede Tupi: 1960s

+1970s

 In 1972, Tupi joined other Brazilian stations in the move to full color TV broadcasts.
 On March 31, that very year Tupi's special program, Mais Cor em Sua Vida (More Color in Your Life) officially kicked off its color transmissions, and debuted a new logo in celebration, replacing the old number 6 logo used in Rio during its monochrome days.

-The network started to experience trouble during the 1970s, including being in too much debt, which resulted in a strike by the actors of their telenovelas.
+The network started to experience difficulties during the 1970s, including a huge debt, which resulted in a strike by the actors of their telenovelas.
 Things went from bad to worse after a fire broke out in 1978.

 Closure

 Rede Tupi was ordered by the federal government of Brazil (military dictatorship at the time) to cease its operations.
 This happened from the 16th to the 18th, in July 1980, when its two stations in São Paulo (Tupi Channel 4) and Rio de Janeiro (Tupi Channel 6) shut down, together with its 7 other stations nationwide.
-The Department of National Telecommunications did not approve the planned extension of Rede Tupi's television concession.
-Following the closure of Rede Tupi's seven stations the previous day, The Rio station signed off for the last time on midday of the 18th.
+The Department of National Telecommunications did not approve the planned extension of Rede Tupi's television licenses.
+Following the closure of Rede Tupi's seven stations the previous day, the Rio station signed off for the last time on midday of the 18th.
 The final days of broadcasts at the network's Rio de Janeiro studios are the 18-hour long vigil.
 The network rebroadcast the mass attended by Pope John Paul II (during his visit to Brazil) at Rio de Janeiro.
-Its sounds was replaced by a male voiceover appealing to president João Figueiredo, accompanied by emotional background music.
+Its sounds was replaced by a voiceover appealing to president João Figueiredo, accompanied by emotional background music.
 Then, it switched to the staff of the station who they turned emotional.
-"Até breve, telespectadores amigos" (See you soon, viewers and friends) and its network's name under the words, was appeared on the screen in capital letters.
-This was switched to its logo in a black background, with the theme song of American documentary series "Victory at Sea", composed by Richard Rodgers, as its background music, then to static.
+"Até breve, telespectadores amigos" (See you soon, friendly viewers) and its network's name under the words, was appeared on the screen in capital letters with the theme song of the 1976 American horror film Carrie composed by Pino Donaggio playing in the background.
+This was switched to its logo in a black background, with the theme song of American documentary series Victory at Sea, composed by Richard Rodgers, as its background music, then to static.
 Various networks in Brazil covered the closure of the station, including Rede Bandeirantes.

 Tupi's São Paulo, Porto Alegre and Belém channels became the nuclei of SBT (Brazilian Television System, then TVS, TV Studios Channel 4) of the Grupo Silvio Santos (Silvio Santos Group) of Silvio Santos later in August 1981.
 Its Rio, Belo Horizonte, Recife and Fortaleza outlets became the nucleus of Rede Manchete (Manchete Network Channel 9), of the Bloch Editores (Bloch Editors) publishing group of Adolpho Bloch, in June 1983.